codex-semantics-library/codex-semantics-library.github.io/papers/2024-oopsla-typedc-dependent-nominal-physical-type-system.md

 by our Codex tool, that can now verify that `zeros_buffer` is memory-safe (as it does not report any alarm) automatically.
-Note that this proof relies on the hypothesis that the `box` argument of `zeros_buffer` correspond to the memory layout described by the types;
+Note that this proof relies on the hypothesis that the `box` argument of `zeros_buffer` correspond to the memory layout described by the types.
-but that in any analyzed function that would call `zeros_buffer`, we would check this hypothesis.
+This assumption is checked in any analyzed function that would call `zeros_buffer`.
 Thus, if you verify all the functions in a program, we prove it memory-safe.

+{: .note }
+While codex **ensures spatial memory safety** (no invalid pointer read/write), it does **not ensure termination**.
+Even with our given types, the `zeros_buffer` function may loop infinitely.
+Indeed, we cannot express the invariant stating the list is circular.
+It is sort of implied by the constraints that the `next` pointer is never null, since memory is finite, the list will eventually reach a loop.
+However, we may have a lasso-shape, where the first few `message`s are not part of that loop.

-Finally, this verification of `zeros_buffer` can be make not only on the C source code, but also on the compiled machine code, i.e. Codex can perform type-checking of both C and machine code automatically!
+Finally, this verification of `zeros_buffer` can be made not only on the C source code, but also on the compiled machine code, i.e. Codex can perform type-checking of both C and machine code automatically!